Mr-Jess/what-i-learned-in-week-0/jesses-week-0.md

 ---

 * <span style="font-size:larger;">HELLO</span> code _enthusiasts_!
 My name is _Jesse Passeri_.
-Today below is a list of coding terminology learned so far in week 0.
+Today below is a list of coding terminology learned so far in week-0.
 Coding terms seem complicated at first, but with a little type time on the computer, programming starts to become clear.
 This is not a cheat sheet.
 This is a short record of what I took from these categories below in less than one week...

 ---
 ---